Originally published in November 2013; updated September 2022.

 How To Ripen Pears: In a Brown Paper Bag

-If the pears you brought home from the store are still a little hard and not quite ripe, you can try ripening them in a bag at room temperature.
+If the pears you brought home from the store are still a little hard and not quite ripe, you can try softening them in a bag at room temperature.
 Cold temperatures slow down the ripening process, so storing ripe pears in the refrigerator is the best way to maintain quality.

 Like bananas and avocados, pears naturally release ethylene gas (a ripening hormone) as they ripen.
 Placing the pears in a brown paper bag keeps ethylene close to the fruit and speeds up ripening.
 Any bag would work, but paper is preferred over plastic as it allows the fruit to breathe.